-In keeping with the mission and values of Caldwell University, our students will graduate with a firm grasp of business principles and practices in eleven essential business subjects (Accounting, Economics, Finance, Global Business, Legal and Social Environment of Business, Marketing, Management, Quantitative Business Analysis, Ethics, Information Systems, and Business Policy/Integrating Experience) and will be proficient in oral presentations, written communications and information technology skills.
+In view of the changing business environment our students will face upon graduation and in keeping with the mission and values for which Caldwell University stands, students who graduate from our program will be proficient in business principles and practices in eleven essential business subjects (Accounting, Economics, Finance, Global Business, Legal and Social Environment of Business, Marketing, Management, Quantitative Business Analysis, Ethics, Information Systems, and Business Policy/Integrating Experience), and will be proficient in oral presentations, written communications, and information technology skills.
 They will also be able to address real-world business problems with ethical sensitivity and well-developed critical thinking and problem solving skills.

+Several different methods will be used to evaluate the effectiveness of the program and the success of the student, including the Peregrine Test in Business and the successful completion of the Business program capstone course: Kapusinski Ethical Business Strategy.
 The Kapusinski Ethical Business Strategy capstone course is an important requirement that all students must complete successfully.
-In addition to integrating students' knowledge of all the business functions, this course emphasizes the ethical dimensions of business problems by giving students methodologies to assist in making strategic and ethically-grounded decisions.
+In addition to integrating students' knowledge of all the business functions, this course emphasizes the ethical dimensions of business problems by giving students methods to assist in making strategic and ethically-grounded decisions.
+Other assessment measures may be used from time to time, including case studies, portfolio development, pre- and post-testing, and others upon review and analysis of actual student learning outcomes.